Utagawa Kuniyoshi (歌川国芳)

 The popular theatrical retelling also involves the theft of a precious scroll painting of a carp (koi).
 When Rokusaburô tracks down the thieves and wrestles the scroll away from them, the carp comes to life and escapes.
 Shigeharu's print shows him trying to capture the carp, a scene called koi no tsukamimono ("catching hold of the carp").
 The play was performed in the summer, and real water was used on the stage (called mizuiri or "in the water")."

 This print in the Lyon Collection is carefully splattered with white dots, gofun, in the lower areas where Rokusaburō is splashing around in the water.
-None of the other linked examples show this technique, but we believe it was done at the time of its production, because of the precise placement of its location.
-However, we now believe that the examples without gofun are from the earlier editions.
+Only the copy at Waseda University shows this technique.
+Yet we believe it was done at the time of its production, because of the precise placement of its location.

 Yamaguchiya Tōbei (山口屋藤兵衛) (publisher)